“Now is the best time to think about, and define your analytics narrative.”

 Our distinctive, year-long practicum consulting project gives students hands-on experience collaborating on solutions for top companies--an experience that gives our graduates a clear and convincing edge in their career search.

 The practicum project and curriculum coupled with our expansive network and our career development team’s efforts add up to a powerful return on investment.
-Our program has been recognized as No. 4 worldwide for Value for Money by QS.
+Our program has been recognized as Top 10 Value for Money according to QS.
 In fact, within six months of graduation, 98% of the class of 2020 secured job offers at top companies with an average compensation of $99,918 in the U.S.

 The practicum project spans the entirety of the program.
 You’ll implement what you’ve learned in the classroom the next day as your team puts its collective analytics skills and knowledge to develop solutions for sponsor firms.